designforcontext/aac_review_tool/data/cookbook/How-do-I-define-an-entity-more-specifically.md

 ##### Top Level Entities

+*(From Vladimir)*

-In RS I found that we needed to mark the "top-level" searchable E22 (artworks) somehow.
+In ResearchSpace I found that we needed to mark the "top-level" searchable E22 (artworks) somehow.
 We had other E22, e.g.:

 - Collections